 - Integrations with apps

-In the next section, we answer the basic question to give you a good understanding of what Podcast hosting is and how it works.
+Before we go into reviews, I want to answer a common question to give you a good understanding of what Podcast hosting is and how it works.

 You may be wondering why you need to go for a podcast-specific host and the basic answer is this.
 With podcast hosting, you get unlimited storage and unlimited bandwidth, a feature you can’t get with web hosts unless you want to pay a significant amount.
 Podcast host servers are also configured to allow simultaneous downloads of large media files.